feature-engine/feature_engine/docs/user_guide/discretisation/MeanDiscretiser.rst

     # Seperate into train and test sets
     X_train, X_test, y_train, y_test = train_test_split(
         data, california_dataset["target"], test_size=0.3,
-        random_state=0)
+        random_state=0,
+    )

-Now, we set up the :class:`TargetMeanDiscretiser()` to encode the discretised bins and replace the bin indices only in the 3 indicated variables using the :class:`EqualFrequencyDiscretiser()`:
+Now, we set up the :class:`MeanDiscretiser()` to sort the 3 indicated variables into 5 intervals, and then return the mean target value per interval:

 .. code:: python

     # set up the discretisation transformer
-    disc = TargetMeanDiscretiser(variables=["HouseAge", "AveRooms", "Population"],
+    disc = MeanDiscretiser(variables=["HouseAge", "AveRooms", "Population"],
                            strategy="equal_frequency",
-                                bins=5)
+                           bins=5,
+                           )

     # fit the transformer
     disc.fit(X_train, y_train)

-With `fit()` the transformer learns the boundaries of each interval.
-Then, we can go ahead and sort the values into the intervals.
-The transformer learns the target mean value for each interval, which are stored in `encoder_dict_` parameter:
+With `fit()` the transformer learns the boundaries of each interval, and the target mean value for each interval, which are stored in `binner_dict_` parameter:

 .. code:: python

-    disc._pipeline["encoder"].encoder_dict_
+    disc.binner_dict_

-The `encoder_dict_` contains the mean value of the target per bin interval, per variable.
+The `binner_dict_` contains the mean value of the target per interval, per variable.
 So we can easily use this dictionary to map the numbers to the discretised bins.

+# TODO: after adding the binner_dict_ parameter in the main class, we need to replace this output:

 .. code:: python

     {'HouseAge': {Interval(-inf, 17.0, closed='right'): 2.0806529160739684,
         Interval(17.0, 25.0, closed='right'): 2.097539197771588,